Britney Spears' Conservatorship Case Is Complicated. Here's What You Need To Know.

 Yup, Britney's father, Jamie Spears, is her court-appointed conservator.

-Interesting fact: Because Jamie controlls Britney's finances, she is actually paying for her own legal team - and her father's legal team.
+Interesting fact: Because Jamie controls Britney's finances, she is actually paying for her own legal team — and her father's legal team.
 She's also paying her father a salary to run the conservatorship.

-According to Entertainment Tonight, in 2019, Spears paid $1.2 million in legal fees.
+According to Entertainment Tonight, Spears paid $1.2 million in legal fees in 2019.
 From that sum, Jamie was paid $128,000 as a conservator.
-And that's just one year.
+And that's just for one year.

-A recent NY Times story describes the arrangement:
+A February 2021 NY Times story describes the arrangement:

-But the documentary provides some healthy skepticism of the father-daughter relationship.
-Jamie Spears was not super involved in Spears early career; she actually had an older chaperone/assistant who took her to most of her auditions and accompanied her on tour when she was just starting out.
+But the documentary raises questions about the father-daughter relationship.
+Jamie Spears was not very involved in Spears' early career; she actually had an older chaperone/assistantwho took her to most of her auditions and accompanied her on tour when she was just starting out.

-Some people interviewed in the film also mention Jaime Spears' history with alcoholism.
+Some people interviewed in the film also mention Jamie Spears' history with alcoholism.

-Spears had a string of public mental health breakdowns in 2008.
-That's when her father was granted conservatorship.
+Spears had a string of public mental health breakdowns in 2008, the year her father was granted conservatorship.
 But that was obviously a long time ago.

 The singer didn't speak publicly about the conservatorship much, except in an MTV interview, where she said it was like being in jail.

 In 2019, Jamie Spears took a step back, citing health issues.
-A professional conservator named Jodi Montgomery took his place, temporarily.
+A professional conservator, Jodi Montgomery, stepped in as a temporary replacement.

 In August 2020, Spears's court-appointed lawyer, Samuel D. Ingham III, said in a court filing for the first time that his client "strongly opposed" her father as conservator.
 Ingham requested that the temporary conservator be made permanent, adding that Spears would prefer that her father step down.

-In November 2020, a judge declined to remove Jaime as conservator.
-But the judge did add a "corporate fiduciary" called Bessemer Trust, as co-conservator, which Britney Spears herself requested.
+In November 2020, a judge declined to remove Jamie as conservator.
+But the judge did grant Britney Spears' request to add a "corporate fiduciary," Bessemer Trust, as co-conservator.

 In a remote hearing in December 2020, Montgomery's temporary role was extended to September 2021.